 d.
 In the case of an allegation filed by a student or staff member, the accused student will be notified once the accusing student or staff member has met with the external chair, agreed to forego anonymity, and has submitted solid evidence.
 The accused student in this latter case will also be given the evidence, or summary of it, against him or her.
 The external chair will also provide the accused student with an electronic statement of the student’s rights.
 In addition, the external chair will provide the accused student with the name of the internal chair, with whom the accused student should direct any inquiries about the case.
 At the same time the external chair will notify the internal chair, the AVPAA, and faculty advisors as in the preceding paragraph.

-Accused students are not to contact instructors or other complainants once they have been notified.
-If they do, this may be considered an aggravating factor in determining sanctions if the student is found responsible.
+e.
+Accused students are not to contact instructors or other complainants about the allegation once they have been notified.
+If they do, this may be considered an instance of “egregious conduct” and would be dealt with accordingly.

 4. Preparation for the